Percentage of households in fuel poverty by year (2019 to 2023)

 What does this indicator show?

-This indicator shows the proportions of households in fuel poverty by age.
-Households are split by the age of the oldest person in the household.
+This indicator shows the proportions of households in fuel poverty by year since 2019.

 A household in England is defined as being in fuel poverty if it is in a property rated D or worse for energy efficiency, and its disposable income (that is, its remaining income after housing and energy costs are paid) is below the poverty line (60% of the national median income).